hslzr/dnd/notes.md

 # Rogue
-    filled but expertise not implemented, especially for thief's tools
+    filled but expertise not implemented
 # Sorceror
   Draconic Resilience needs customMods
 # Warlock
-    -lots of work
-    support proficiencies in eldritch invocations under gated_collections
+    support proficiencies in eldritch invocations under gated_collections -blocked out expanded spell list and it might work, controller takes a big param havent tested that

 # EquipmentGearpacks
     in the seed but not implemented